htw-imi-showtime/showtime-website/content/ss25/bachelor/b2-licht_und_schatten/_index.md

 * **Linh Vuong**

-"I love decorating! *proceeds to get arrested by the triangle police*"
+"I love it when the most irrelevant asset just casually has over 2 million vertexes."

 * **Max**